pranitpatilgit/WarehouseManagement/README.md

 - Run following command after maven build

         java -jar WarehouseManagement-1.0-SNAPSHOT.jar

+For both the deployment ways you need to set paths of input files.You can set these as VM arguments or directly in application.yml.

+        -Dinventory.path="<PATH_TO_FILE>/data/bigInventory.json"
+        -Dproduct.path="<PATH_TO_FILE>/data/bigProducts.json"

 ### **API Information**
 API can be accessed from following swagger url